jenkasia/ConverterCassandraToJsonSchema/readme.md

-Before run script, you need set configuration file in config.js For run script use
+Before run script, you need set configuration file in config.js For run script use one of this command

 - yarn start
-  or
 - npm run start